Kingman Brewster Jr.: Master of University College, Oxford

 In 1986, Brewster was appointed Master of University College, Oxford, serving from 1986 until his death in Oxford in 1988.
 During this period, he was also the chairman of the Board of the United World Colleges.

 Death

 He died on November 8, 1988, at John Radcliffe Hospital in Oxford, England.
-He was buried in the Grove Street Cemetery in New Haven, Connecticut.
+Brewster was buried in the Grove Street Cemetery in New Haven, Connecticut.

 In popular culture

 He is thought to be the inspiration for Garry Trudeau's fictional character, President King, in the popular comic strip Doonesbury.

 Honors

 Brewster was elected a Fellow of the American Academy of Arts and Sciences in 1956.
 He received several honorary Doctor of Laws degrees.
 They were awarded by Princeton University in 1964, the University of Pennsylvania in 1965, Boston College in 1968, Michigan State University in 1969, and Yale University in 1977.
 He was elected to the American Philosophical Society in 1978.

 Brewster received honorary degrees from 11 British universities while he was ambassador.
 He received an honorary doctorate from University of Cambridge in 1978 and became the second American master of University College, Oxford in 1985.